Veteran’s Day/Remembrance Day

-While away, I asked my best friend of 40 plus years to write a tribute to her beloved father and dear uncles who heroically served during World War II.
+While away on conference ministry, I asked my best friend of 40 plus years to write a tribute to her beloved father and dear uncles who heroically served during World War II.

 Whether you call it Remembrance Day or Veterans Day in North America, “remembering” is an acknowledgement that we grasp what it took for that gutsy generation to defend freedom for the world.